projectodevida/projectodevida/content/en/_index.md

 ---

 Thanks for visiting!
 Stay tuned for more updates.
+This is a sentence with a footnote[^1].

+[^1]: This is the content of the footnote.